openethereum/openethereum.github.io/Setup.md

 ##### One-line Binary Installer

-This method is way faster than building, though you won't get the cutting edge features and it only works on Ubuntu and Mac with Homebrew installed.
+This method is way faster than building from the sources, though it only works on Ubuntu and Mac with Homebrew installed.
 To use the script just run:

 ```bash
 $ bash <(curl https://get.parity.io -L)